 4. After touching a patient

 5. After touching a patient’s belongings or surroundings

-Your healthcare worker should perform hand hygiene.
-If you did not see them and are concerned please feel free to ask them.
+All Health care workers should perform hand hygiene.
+If you do not see them and are concerned please ask them.
 We can all play a major role in stopping the spread of infections to our family and friends.

 It’s very important that each time you visit someone in a healthcare facility you clean your hands, even if your hands look clean.
 Hand hygiene is a general term referring to the use of soap & water or a waterless hand rub to cleanse your hands.